Design Critique: DoorDash App (iOS)

 DoorDash Home Screen

-The home screen is split into a few different sections.
+The home screen is split into a few different sections, as shown in Figure 1.
 It starts with a fixed top navigation bar, which contains icons that act as signifiers for current location, profile, cart, search bar, and map.
 Next, there are three horizontal scrolling sliders with icons with text that act as filters, another horizontal scrolling slider that showcases deals and advertisements, and many more horizontal scrolling sliders that group merchants together by category.
-At the bottom of the screen, there is another fixed navigation bar, which contains even more icons with text that navigate to specific screens.
+At the bottom of the screen, there is another fixed navigation bar, which contains more icons with text that navigate to specific screens.

 All of these signifiers make the home screen cluttered and confusing – the lack of constraints present makes it difficult for a user to decide what action to take in order to complete their chosen task.
 This is a result of “featuritis”, as previous versions of the DoorDash App contained noticeably less affordances and signifiers and as a result had greater understandability.
-One option to simplify the home screen and increase discoverability would be to remove the three rows of filters underneath the top navigation and move them to the “Browse” screen.
+One option to simplify the home screen and increase discoverability would be to remove the three rows of filters underneath the top navigation and use the filters shown in the “Browse” screen, as shown in Figure 2.

-The filters also present an issue.
+The filters (shown in Figure 3) also present an issue.
 Although they are signifiers, they are poor signifiers with inconsistent actions occurring when they are clicked on.

 When a user clicks on the “Acclaimed” button, it directs them to a different screen, where only top-rated restaurants are shown.
-On the same row, there is a “Breakfast” button – there are visual similarities between the two buttons, so a user may expect to see a similar response.
-However, the user will have to go through multiple cycles of execution and evaluation to understand how the product works, since the two buttons do not have functional similarities.
-The “Acclaimed” button leads to a separate page entirely, while the “Breakfast” button returns a list of restaurants at the bottom of the same page.
+On the same row, there is a “Breakfast” button – there are visual similarities between the two buttons, so a user may be expecting to see a similar response.
+However, the “Acclaimed” button leads to a separate page, while the “Breakfast button” returns a list of restaurants on the same page.
+The user will have to go through multiple cycles of execution and evaluation to understand how the product works, since the two buttons do not have functional similarities.

-In order to bridge the gap between the gulfs of execution and evaluation, the “Acclaimed” button can be moved to the bottom navigation bar, where the rest of the buttons lead to different pages.
+In order to bridge the gap between the gulfs of execution and evaluation, the “Acclaimed” button should behave the same way as the rest of the filters, as shown in Figure 4.

 Order Submission